Get a Customized Website SEO Audit and Online Marketing Strategy and Action

 Stick to Lowercase Letters

-URLs are case-sensitive, and using lowercase letters ensures consistency while avoiding potential errors during sharing or linking.
+Since URLs are case-sensitive, using lowercase letters ensures consistency and prevents duplicate or broken links caused by capitalization errors.

 Is It True That Keywords In Urls Are Used For Ranking?